mrdylanroberts/my_cogs_repo/command_batch/README.md

 ## Permissions

-- This cog requires **bot owner** permissions to use
+- This cog requires **moderator** or **administrator** permissions to use
-- All commands are restricted to bot owners for security
+- All commands are restricted to moderators and administrators for security
+- Users with the "Manage Server" permission can also use these commands

 ## Tips